Jorin-Liesse/Notes/Company/Jargon.md

 **Limited Liability Company**: Company form in the US and UK that is roughly the same as bv (besloten vennootschap) in Belgium and The Netherlands.
 This form combines the taxation benefits of a partnership with the limited liability of a company.

-**Research question**: What generally makes a good research question?
+**Research Question**: What generally makes a good research question?
 • Clear and Focused
 • Concise but descriptive
 • Answerable